 Has van Gogh touched your life or your art in some way?

-Why do think many people have never heard this version of events about van Gogh?
+Why do you think many people have never heard this version of events about van Gogh?

-Leave a comment, I want to learn from your opinion!
+Leave a comment, I want to learn from your take on this.